Central Asian FlywayDigital Hub

 The Central Asian Conservation Network (CACN) Working Groups provide the technical, scientific, and collaborative backbone for conserving migratory birds along the Central Asian Flyway.
 Each Working Group brings together experts, practitioners, and institutions to address priority species, habitats, and cross-cutting conservation challenges, strengthening cooperation, knowledge exchange, and coordinated action across countries and sectors.

-Identification and monitoring of key sites for migratory birds across the Central Asian Flyway.
+The Flyway Sites Network Working Group focuses on developing a coordinated network of priority sites for migratory birds across the Central Asian Flyway.

 WG 8 — Small Landbirds